sarthakp107/TeamNest/README.md

 ## Things to MAYBE add??
 - gender option and based on it set the profile pic
+- user can set the assigned user to everyone and in select box everyones name should be there auto

 # Getting Started with Create React App